Pope Pius IX: Later years and death

 Since 1868, the pope had been plagued first by facial erysipelas and then by open sores on his legs.
 Nevertheless, he insisted on celebrating daily Mass.
 The extraordinary heat of the summer of 1877 worsened the sores to the effect that he had to be carried.
 He underwent several painful medical procedures with remarkable patience.
 He spent most of his last few weeks in his library, where he received cardinals and held papal audiences.
 On 8 December, the Feast of the Immaculate Conception, his situation improved markedly to the point that he could walk again.

 By February, he could say Mass again on his own in a standing position, enjoying the popular celebration of the 75th anniversary of his First Communion.
 Bronchitis, a fall to the floor, and rising temperature worsened his situation after 4 February 1878.
 He continued joking about himself: when the Cardinal Vicar of Rome ordered bell-ringing and non-stop prayers for his recuperation, the pope asked, "Why do you want to stop me from going to heaven?"
 He told his doctor that his time had come.

 Pius IX lived just long enough to witness the death of his old adversary, Victor Emmanuel II of Italy, in January 1878.
 As soon as he learned about the seriousness of the situation of the king, he absolved him of all excommunications and other ecclesiastical punishments.
 Pius IX died one month later on 7 February 1878 at 5:40 pm, aged 85, while saying the rosary with his staff.
 The cause of death was epilepsy, which led to a seizure and a sudden heart attack.
 His last words were, "Guard the Church I loved so well and sacredly", as recorded by the cardinals kneeling beside his bedside.
 His death concluded the second-longest pontificate in papal history, after that of Saint Peter, who tradition holds had reigned for 37 years.

-His body was originally buried in Saint Peter's grotto, but was moved in a night procession on 13 July 1881 to the Basilica of Saint Lawrence outside the Walls.
+His body was originally buried in the Vatican Grottoes, but was moved in a night procession on 13 July 1881 to the Basilica of Saint Lawrence outside the Walls.
 When the cortege approached the Tiber River, a group of anticlerical Romans screaming "Long live Italy!
 Death to the Pope!
-Death to the Priests!" threatened to throw the coffin into the river but a contingent of militia arrived to prevent this.
+Death to the Priests!" threatened to throw the coffin into the river but a contingent of Carabinieri arrived to prevent this.
 The simple grave of Pius IX was changed by his successor John Paul II after his beatification.